tensorlayer/TensorLayer/README.md

 Without compromise in simplicity, TensorLayer APIs are generally more flexible and transparent.
 Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive into the TensorFlow low-level APIs only if need.
 TensorLayer does not create library lock-in.
 Users can easily import models from Keras, TFSlim and TFLearn into a TensorLayer environment.

+TensorLayer has a fast growing usage in academic and industry organizations.
+It is used by researchers from Imperial College London, Carnegie Mellon University, Stanford University, University of Technology of Compiegne (UTC), Tsinghua University, UCLA, and etc., as well as engineers from Google, Microsoft, Alibaba, Tencent, Xiaomi, Penguins Innovate, Bloomberg and many others.

 # Installation